-- Never expose batteries to heat or dispose of them by incineration.

-- Never mix old batteries with new ones.

-- Never mix batteries of different types.

-- Do not charge the alkaline batteries.

-- Make sure the positive (+) and negative (-) ends of the batteries are facing correctly.
+- Never try to take batteries apart or allow them to become shorted. - Never expose batteries to heat or dispose of them by incineration. - Never mix old batteries with new ones. - Never mix batteries of different - Do not charge the batteries. - Make sure the positive (+) and negative (-) ends of the batteries are facing correctly.